Frequently Asked Questions for RREM

 No. FEMA is no longer taking applications for assistance related to Superstorm Sandy.

-17. Why do I need a letter from the Flood Plain Manager?
+17. Why do I need a letter from a local Flood Plain Manager?

 If your application was submitted on June 30 or earlier, you can no longer update your application on line.
 If you have received a letter saying you are ineligible, you may it submit a formal appeal.